slightlyoff/history_api/app_history.md

 - A full-page navigation to a different document.
 This could be an existing document in the browser's back/forward cache, or a new document.
 In the latter case, this will generate a new entry on the new page's `window.appHistory` object, somewhat similar to `appHistory.pushNewEntry({ url: navigatedToURL, state: null })`.
 Note that if the navigation is cross-origin, then we'll end up in a separate app history list for that other origin.

-Finally, note that these APIs also have a callback-based variant for dealing with queued navigations.
-We discuss those [below](#queued-up-single-page-navigations), since examples involving them are easier to write after we have shown the basics of [navigation interception](#navigation-monitoring-and-interception).
+Finally, note that these two APIs also have some more advanced features, which are easier to discuss after we have introduced other parts of the app history API.
+The first is a callback-based variant for dealing with queued navigations, discussed in [its own section](#queued-up-single-page-navigations), and the second is the `info` option, discussed as part of [navigation monitoring and interception](#navigation-monitoring-and-interception).

 ### Inspection of the app history list